Angular Forms Tutorial: Fundamentals & Concepts

 Angular Forms Module

-Angular forms module provides all the above services out of the box.
+The Angular Forms module provides all the above services out of the box.
 It binds the form field to the Angular component class.
 It tracks changes made to the form fields so that we can respond accordingly.
-The Angular forms provide the built-in validators to validate the inputs.
-You can create your own custom validator.
+It also provides the built-in validators to validate the inputs.
+You can create your custom validator.
 It presents the validation errors to the user.
 Finally, it encapsulates all the input fields into an object structure when the user submits the form.

 Angular takes two approaches to build the forms.
 One is Template-driven forms approach and another one is Reactive forms or model-driven forms approach